 Stephen Lantos, head of Clinical Education at Canabo Medical Clinics, explains that each patient seen at CMClinic meets with a trained educator who explains the different strains, licensed producers, and methods of ingesting to choose from.
 The educator assists the patient in choosing the right combination suited for their condition.

 Many people believe that medical cannabis therapy involves smoking the product, ingesting THC, feeling drowsy, tired, and endlessly hungry for hours at a time.
 The public generally does not realize that there are different ways to consume prescription cannabinoids.
-These options include vaporizing, oils, tinctures, salves, and tea.
+These options include vaporizing, oils, tinctures (just like delta 8 tinctures), salves, and tea.
 All are smokeless alternatives recommended by physicians at Canabo Medical Clinics.

 VAPORIZING: Vaporizing heats the marijuana using conduction, convection, or a combination of both, versus smoking which uses combustion.
 “When smoking marijuana through a joint, pipe, or water device, 30%-50% of the plant is burnt in the process and cannot be consumed, meaning the prescription will not last as long as it could.
 As the flame or ember burns, some of the useful cannabinoids and terpenes with lower boiling points will be destroyed due to the high temperatures they are exposed to, rendering them useless to the patient,” says Stephen Lantos.